Let’s Live Off Our Pantry

 You can choose whatever ones work for you.
-It will make it easier when you are meal planning if there is some sort of reason for your pantry.
+However, it will make it easier when meal planning if there is some reason for your pantry.

 Put any of the half-opened items near the front of your pantry.
-You could do a separate category of items to use first within the week.
+You could do a separate category of things to use first within the week.

-Since I have an opened Jiffy corn mix and rice I’m going to add corn muffins to a chicken Mexican dish this week.
-Using what you have in your pantry before you go shopping is the easiest smartest way to save on your grocery bill.
+Since I have an opened Jiffy corn mix and rice, I will add corn muffins to a Mexican chicken dish this week.
+Using what you have in your pantry before shopping is the easiest, most brilliant way to save your grocery bill.

-Remember when you are organizing your pantry the FIFO system.
-First in First Out!
-I have to bring in my Target Food Saftey courses.
+Remember when you are organizing your pantry, the FIFO system.
+First in, First Out!
+I have to bring in my Target Food Safety courses.

 HOW TO USE YOUR PANTRY ITEMS

-If you don’t make a plan to use your pantry items you’ll just have a pretty looking cupboard.
+If you don’t make a plan to use your pantry items, you’ll have a pretty-looking cupboard.
 But what is the point of that?

-You must come up with meals to eat from what is in your pantry.
+It would help if you came up with meals from what is in your pantry.

-As you are organizing your pantry visualize meals you could make with items.
-When I am putting canned beans away I am telling myself this is an easy side dish for a busier night.
+As you organize your pantry, visualize meals you could make with items.
+For example, when I put canned beans away, I tell myself this is an easy side dish for a busier night.

-Since you already have your pantry items written down you can utilize the website MyFridgeFood where you type in all your items and recipes using those ingredients will show up!
+Since you already have your pantry items written down, you can utilize the website MyFridgeFood where you type in all your things, and recipes using those ingredients will show up!

-If you are at a loss with items in your pantry look to your fridge and freezer.
-It is always better to try to use up what you have before you shop.
+If you are at a loss with items in your pantry, look to your fridge and freezer.
+It is always better to use up what you have before you shop.